Student Support Services

 Bearkat Village Apartments.
 The University maintains two-bedroom, fully furnished apartments for upperclassmen.
 The apartments are located on Montgomery Road across from Bowers Stadium.
 All residents must be enrolled in the University.

 First-year Students Required Housing And Meal Plan Policy.
-All students who have graduated from high school within the current or previous calendar year are required to reside in University housing and to purchase a meal plan for their freshman year, which will normally include the fall and spring semesters after high school graduation.
-For example, a December 2007 high school graduate would be required to live on campus entire 2013-2014 academic year.
+All students who have graduated from high school within the current or previous calendar year are required to reside in University housing and to purchase a meal plan for their freshman year, which will normally include the fall and spring semesters.
+For example, a December 2007 high school graduate would be required to live on campus the Spring 2008 semester, as well as the entire 2008-2009 academic year.
 Anyone signing an academic year housing/meal plan contract will be required to fulfill the terms of that contract.
-Exceptions to the First Year Required Housing and Meal Plan Policy may be made by the Department of Residence Life if:
+Exceptions to the Freshman Required Housing and Meal Plan Policy may be made by the Department of Residence Life if:

 - residence in University housing will impose a significant hardship, financial or otherwise; or